Phunk Junkeez

 The Phunk Junkeez is an American rap rock band from Phoenix, Arizona that formed in 1991.
 The group's original lineup consisted of vocalists Joe Valiente (Soulman) and Kirk Reznik (K-Tel Disco).
 Other members rotated through over the years.

 The band plays music using a number of different styles, from hardcore punk to trip-hop.
-They established a strong underground following in the 1990s as one of the first punk rock-based bands to combine elements of funk, hip-hop, and soul, preceding the larger rap-rock movement of the decade.
+They established a strong underground following in the 1990s as one of the first punk rock-based bands to combine elements of funk, hip-hop, and soul, preceding the larger rap rock movement of the decade.
 The band is notable for being one of the first to include a DJ within a traditional four-piece rock band.

 The Phunk Junkeez released six albums, and they contributed to numerous commercials and film soundtracks.
-They are perhaps best known for their crossover hit "I Love It Loud" from the 1995 Tommy Boy soundtrack.
+They are perhaps best known for their cover version of the Kiss song "I Love It Loud" from the 1995 Tommy Boy soundtrack.
 The band has toured extensively throughout the U.S. as well as Europe and Japan.

 History

+Formation and early years

-The Phunk Junkeez founders, Kirk Reznik and Joe Valiente, started performing prerecorded beats under the name "White Boy Rap," a name Soulman used for solo performances.
+The Phunk Junkeez founders, Kirk Reznik and Joe Valiente, started performing to prerecorded beats under the name "White Boy Rap".
 Later, they performed as an opening act for artists such as MC Hammer and Run-D.M.C.
-That project turned into "BumRap" in 1987, followed by the "Phunk Junkeez" in 1990.
+They changed their name to "BumRap" in 1987, followed by the "Phunk Junkeez" in 1990.

-Kirk & Joe then merged with local band, "Freak Squad."
+Reznik and Valiente then merged with a local band called "Freak Squad".
 Freak Squad band members included Jumbo Jim (bassist), Mike Kramer (guitarist), and Disco Danny Dynamite (a.k.a.
 Disco Danny D, Disco Dan, DK Mueller) on drums.
-Soon the group added Jeff Scott (aka DJ Roach Clip).
-The Phunk Junkeez performed in the Valley throughout the early 1990s, playing illegal warehouse raves and clubs around the Phoenix area.
+The group soon added Jeff Scott (aka DJ Roach Clip).
+The Phunk Junkeez performed in Phoenix throughout the early 1990s, playing at illegal warehouse raves and clubs.

 The band released their self-titled debut album in 1992.
-This album was one of the most popular local releases from a Phoenix band in 1992 and 1993, gaining interest from major record labels.
+This album became locally popular, leading to interest from major record labels.
 The Phunk Junkeez were signed to Trauma Records/Interscope Records, and they released their second album, Injected (1995), nationwide.
 This release was primarily recorded in Atlanta and produced by Angelo Moore of Fishbone and Ross Robinson (Korn, Slipknot, At the Drive-In).
-Injected produced the successful single, "I Love it Loud (Injected Mix)," which was played in rotation on alternative stations throughout the country, accompanied by a video featuring Chris Farley and David Spade, and was featured on the Tommy Boy soundtrack.
+Injected included the successful single, "I Love it Loud (Injected Mix)".
+The single received widespread play on alternative stations throughout the country.
+The release of the single was accompanied by a video featuring Chris Farley and David Spade, and was featured on the Tommy Boy soundtrack.
 "I Love it Loud (Injected Mix)" eventually reached a peak of 38 on the U.S. Billboard Hot 100.
 Another track from the album B-Boy Hard was featured on the soundtrack to National Lampoon's Senior Trip.